 Arrest in Palma: How Fake Transfers Undermine the Luxury World

-It was drizzling lightly on Avinguda Antoni Maura, taxi horns mixed with the cries of seagulls, when the Policía Nacional arrived and arrested a woman.
+It was drizzling lightly on Avinguda Antoni Maura, taxi horns mixed with the cries of seagulls, when the Policía Nacional arrived and arrested a woman in connection with alleged transfer fraud at luxury hotels.
 Not far away, hotel buildings glittered with lobbies where tuxedos, limousines and polite welcome smiles dictate daily life.
 The tally: several fraud cases in three five‑star hotels and some high‑end shops, currently known damages around €6,500.
 But the real alarm runs deeper: How could a single person exploit trusted procedures in such established houses?

 Key question: Why are luxury accommodations vulnerable?